 Exoticism in French Literature | ||

-All French major courses must be completed with a grade of C or higher in order to count for the major/minor and for the student to continue in the major/minor.
+All French major courses must be completed with a grade of C or higher in order to count and for the student to continue in the major/minor.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.